 Email Tips for Success

-Personalize each message with the coach’s name and a few specific details about the program.
+Personalize each message with the coach’s name and specific details about their program.

-Attach or link a short (2–4 minute) highlight video if possible.
+Attach or link a short (2–4 minute) highlight video to showcase athletic skills.

-Always write from the athlete’s email—not a parent’s account.
+Always send emails from the athlete’s personal address, not a parent’s.

-Be patient—follow up in a few weeks if you don’t hear back.
+Be patient and follow up politely in a few weeks if you don’t get a response.